-The session is an event in a rehearsal room, with performers occupying the periphery of the chamber, and the audience freely entering and exiting the space.
-The resulting arrangement produces a spatial collage, composed of movement, reading, moving-image projections, and live sound performance.
+The Session is a gathering in a room, with performers occupying the periphery of the chamber, and the audience freely entering and exiting the space.
+This arrangement manifests a spatial collage, composed of movement, reading, moving-image projections, and live sound performance.

-Alongside numerous relevant efforts to show social injustice that makes immigrants leave their countries, The session deals with the idea of the complex lives of these individuals that exist underneath the common stereotype: immigrants equal problems.
+Alongside numerous relevant efforts to show social injustice that makes immigrants leave their countries, The Session deals with the idea of the complex and heterogeneous lives of immigrants that are all looked through the same lens: immigrants are the generator of the problems.

 Photo credits: Matija Kralj